isabella232/iotlab-wjax2016/doc/ArduinoIDE_ESP8266_configuration.md

 # IoT-Lab: Arduino IDE configuration for use with ESP8266

-Now that we have successfully set up the Arduino IDE, we need to install support for the ESP8266 as well as the necessary libraries (e.g. MQTT).
+Now that we have successfully set up the Arduino IDE, we need to install support for the ESP8266 as well as the necessary libraries (e.g. a MQTT client).

 These steps are done in the Arduino IDE and are the same for all platforms.